jamiehollern/eventbrite/README.md

 ```

 ### The shortcut methods
 The shortcut methods are simply methods named for the HTTP verbs and are identical to the `makeRequest` method but for the fact that the first parameter of `makeRequest` is the actual name of the shortcut method.
+The methods available are `get`, `post`, `put`, `patch` and `delete`.

 ```
 <?php